 The fluid temperatures in the ECC injection nozzles indicate that, before the ECC injection started, the ECC water in the injection lines was considerably warmer than the accumulator water.
 Therefore, the injection lines are sub-divided into 5 CVs and a linear initial temperature profile is specified to approach the measured temperature time history.

-Heat conduction objects
+Upper plenum interior (Heat conduction objects)